gabekutner/roommatefinder-mobile/README.md

 - To run on a **Development Simulator**: `npm run ios`.

 > In development, I've been using the `iPhone SE` and/or `iPhone 15 Pro Max`.
 There's no difference between which one you choose other than size.

+## Directory Structure

+Almost all the code is inside the `src` folder, inside it there's some organization, we chose to name directories that are created to house a collection of items in plural form and using camelCase (eg: views, libs, etc), the main ones we have for now are:

+* components: React native components that are re-used in several places.
+* libs: Library classes/functions, these are not React native components (ie: they are not UI)
+* views: These are components that define screens in the app.
+The naming convention for views are `<name>View`.